ninoNinkovic/LiveStamps/README.md

 ###Anatomy of a LiveStamp:

-**LiveStamps are defined as a small python dictionaries with the minimum following keys:**
+**LiveStamps are defined as small python dictionaries with the minimum following keys:**

 ```json
 "mystamp": {